Moments pages are spoilers off. Read with caution!

 - The look of dumbstruck panic on Photoshop Flowey's face when his save file fails to load, complete with his eyes on his otherwise creepy Nightmare Face staring directly at the "LOAD FAILED" text in the corner of the screen.

-you look frustrated about something. guess i'm pretty good at my job, huh?
+- Sans is a pretty hard boss.
+When you walk up to a rematch, he'll make fun of you:you look frustrated about something. guess i'm pretty good at my job, huh?

 hmm. that expression... that's the expression of someone who's died twice in a row. suffice to say, you look really... unsatisfied. all right. how 'bout we make it a third?

 that's the expression of somebody who's died thrice in a row. hey, what comes after "thrice", anyway? wanna help me find out?

 that's the expression of somebody who's died quice in a row. quice? frice? welp, won't have to use it again anyways.

 that's the expression of someone who's died five times in a row. convenient, huh? that's one for each finger. but soon... you'll need a cool mutant hand to count all of your deaths.